-According to Semel Mondal, diversity in the workplace is: “understanding, accepting, and valuing differences between people” which include but is not limited to races, ethnicities, genders, ages, religions, differences in physical abilities, personalities, educations and many other aspects .
-Diversity in the workplace assures, that the profile of the employees reflects that of the society they come from and the positions, responsibilities and privileges are doled out regardless of the socially enforced, often harmful and exclusive, stereotypes.
-Inclusion ensures that all employees are equally heard, seen, appreciated and valued based on their work performance and other arbitrary and measurable factors, rather than their background.
-Diversity and inclusion practices actively applied in the workplace ensure heterogenous, tolerant, multifaceted communities, teams and task forces that are sensitive to a whole new variety of issues in as much as they are creative, goal and solution-oriented, and culturally sensitive.
+According to Semel Mondal, diversity in the workplace is: “understanding, accepting, and valuing differences between people” which include but is not limited to races, minorities, LGBT, ethnicities, genders, transgenders, ages, religions, differences in physical abilities, personalities, educations and many other aspects .
+Diversity in the workplace assures, that the profile of the employees reflects that of the multicultural society they come from and the positions, responsibilities, and privileges are doled out regardless of the socially enforced, often harmful and exclusive, stereotypes.
+Inclusion ensures that all employees are equally heard, seen, appreciated, and valued based on their work performance and other arbitrary and measurable factors, rather than their background.
+Diversity and inclusion practices actively applied in the workplace are fostering and ensuring heterogenous, tolerant, multifaceted communities, teams, and task forces that are sensitive to a whole new variety of issues in as much as they are creative, goal and solution-oriented, and culturally sensitive.

 No credit card required.

 Education is always key to advancements in any environment and the workplaces are no different.
 Your employees can be top-notch each to their own – but a good company needs to work as a team, a big organism, attuned to signals coming from all directions and sensitive to changes within the immediate communities.
 Magical word – teamwork – is key.
 And the key to smooth teamwork is effective, efficient and assertive communication.
 This is where diversity training comes in, presenting how to navigate this multiethnic, multiracial, beautifully diverse community and how to foster diversity in general.